 Scientists recently found that a melatonin receptor variant (MTNR1A gene) was associated with an increased likelihood of fatigue and other ill effects when working the night shift.
 The study looked at several different groups of night shift workers including flight attendants, pilots, and nurses.
 It found that those who carried the MTNR1A variant and worked the night shift more than were more likely to have higher fatigue scores.
 A control group that didn’t work the night shift had no effect from the MTNR1A variant.
 The researchers believe this variant causes fewer melatonin receptors in the brain. [ref]

-This same variant has also been found to significantly increase the risk of Alzheimer’s.
+This same variant is also linked to an increased the risk of Alzheimer’s disease.
 In a cohort of those aged 85 and older, it was found that those with the rs12506228 A-allele were at about double the risk of Alzheimer’s. [ref]

 The researchers think that the reason that the variant increases the risk for Alzheimer’s and the fatigue from shift work is due to a decrease in the number of melatonin receptors in the brain.
 Specifically, a decreased number of melatonin receptors in the suprachiasmatic nucleus may be causing increased sensitivity to light at night.[ref]

 Light at night is listed by the World Health Organization as a probable carcinogen, and even dim light at night is tied to a variety of diseases.

 Blue-light blocking glasses are a great option for increasing your natural melatonin at night.
 Blocking out the blue wavelengths for a couple of hours before bed has been shown in several studies to increase melatonin levels within a week.

 Blackout curtains are wonderful for blocking out dim light from streetlights and neighborhood light pollution.
 Also be sure to eliminate any sources of light (led indicator lights, night lights, etc) in your bedroom so that you can sleep in the dark.